How To Converse in Cloud

 Modernizing your network infrastructure

 In contrast, a modernized network infrastructure is highly flexible and distributed, thus allowing you to get the right cloud services in the right locations.
-In particular, a virtual networking solution such as Equinix Fabric® allows you to connect into a single port and get access to cloud on-ramps to many different providers in many places throughout the world, all with built-in flexibility and low latency.
+In particular, a Network as a Service (NaaS) solution such as Equinix Fabric® allows you to connect into a single port and get access to cloud on-ramps to many different providers in many places throughout the world, all with built-in flexibility and low latency.

 The question of how best to move data into the cloud looms large for many enterprises.
 It’s common knowledge that a hybrid multicloud approach delivers the best results, as it allows you to pick the right environment for each workload.
-However, hybrid infrastructure can only perform as intended if data moves between cloud and on-premises environments quickly and cost effectively, and achieving this is often easier said than done.
+However, hybrid infrastructure can only perform as intended if data moves between cloud and on-premises environments quickly and cost effectively.
+Achieving this is often easier said than done.

 • Performance and latency issues